JohnGoldInc/ErrorUnit.Injector_PostSharp/README.md

 Note:
 To log your ErrorUnit formatted errors instead of just generating Unit Tests while in Visual Studio you will still have to set up a logger when your application starts, with  `ErrorUnitCentral._Logger = new ErrorUnitLogger();`

-But since this is a AOP and not a IoC library you will not need to set up the Injector with:
+But since this is an AOP and not an IoC library you will not need to set up the Injector with:

 `ErrorUnitCentral._Injector = new ErrorUnitInjector();`
 and